saas786/obsidian-notes-1/HECO/Human Performance Improvement.md

 ### Procedure Use & Adherence: Placekeeping

 __placekeeping__ -- the act of marking steps in a procecedure as they are completed or marking the steps that are not applicable
+-	circle current step
+-	when step is completed, cross it

+Use levels:
+-	Continuous use
+-	Reference use
+-	Information use